Taxstra Logo

 Common questions from residents and fellows

-Usually, no. You'll likely move for fellowship or your first job.
-Transaction costs (6% to sell) will eat any equity.
+Buying a house during residency is usually a mistake.
+You'll likely move for fellowship or your first job, and transaction costs (roughly 6% to sell) will eat any equity you build.
 Renting buys you flexibility.
 If you MUST buy, keep it well within budget.

 Start Strong.